 Underneath the coat, Catherine wore Equipment Slim Signature Polka Dot Silk Shirt debuted in September 2019 for a visit to Sunshine House Children and Young People’s Health and Development Centre in London.

 The Duchess of Cambridge paired the blouse with a new Zara Premium High Waist Revolve Back Jeans.
 Thanks to Kate’s Royal Closet for the id.
 The jeans are still available for $49.90.

 Catherine was wearing a new pair of Russell & Bromley boots.
 Middleton Maven identified the pair as Date Night Heeled Ankle Boots from the British label.
 The £225 boots are described as, “Crafted from rich black suede, this sleek uninterrupted style fastens with inside zip and elegantly hugs the ankle.
 Set on a suede-covered block heel, this style can be dressed up or down with dresses or jeans alike” and are available in all sizes.

 Duchess finished her look with a Daniella Draper Mini Cupid Hoops With Baby Shamrock Charms.
 Thanks to @_ladyvalerie_ for the id.
 The £120 earrings are described as, “These solid Sterling Silver Mini Cupid Hoop earrings with Baby Shamrock charms are a definite must-have.
 The Shamrock leaves stand for faith, hope and love, making this piece a perfect lucky addition to your collection.
 These charm hoops are the perfect finishing touch for any occasion.”
 The earrings are available in both silver and gold.

-Next, the Royal couple visited the travelled to County Meath to visit the Teagasc Animal and Grassland Research Centre at Grange.
+Next, the Royal couple travelled to County Meath to visit the Teagasc Animal and Grassland Research Centre at Grange.